doT-corp/fifa_world_cup/README.md

 * É necessário um ambiente com Apache, PHP e o MySQL;
   * Recomendamos baixar algumas soluções com pacotes de desenvolvimento embutidos, como o <a href="https://www.wampserver.com/en/">WampServer</a> ou <a href="https://www.apachefriends.org/index.html">XAMPP</a>;
 * Após a instalação, coloque a pasta no diretório raiz do servidor;
-* Entre na ferramenta de administração de banco de dados, e execute o arquivo "copa_mundo-complete-login.sql", presente na pasta "sql";
+* Entre na ferramenta de administração de banco de dados, e execute os comandos do arquivo "copa_mundo-complete-login.sql", presente na pasta "sql";
 * Após a inserção das tabelas e dados, o seu projeto estará configurado.
 ##
 * An environment with Apache, PHP and MySQL is required;
   * We recommend downloading some solutions with built-in development packages, such as <a href="https://www.wampserver.com/en/">WampServer</a> or <a href="https://www.apachefriends.org/index.html">XAMPP</a>;
 * After installation, place the folder in the root directory of the server;
-* Enter the database administration tool, and run the file "copa_mundo-complete-login.sql", present in the "sql" folder;
+* Enter the database administration tool, and run the commands from the file "copa_mundo-complete-login.sql", present in the "sql" folder;
 * After inserting the tables and data, your project is configured.

 ## Slide